Communication-Efficient Local Decentralized SGD Methods: Introduction

 \section{Introduction}

-We study distributed optimization where the data are partitioned among $n$ worker nodes; the data are not necessarily identically distributed.
+\IEEEPARstart{W}{e} study distributed optimization where the data are partitioned among $n$ worker nodes; the data are not necessarily identically distributed.
 We seek to learn the model parameter (aka optimization variable) $\x \in \RB^d$ by solving the following distributed empirical risk minimization problem: \begin{small}

 \end{small} where $f_k(\x) := \EB_{\xi \sim \DM_k} \big[ F_{k} \left( \x ; \xi\right) \big]$ and $\DM_k$ is the distribution of data on the $k$-th node with $k \in [n] := \{1, \cdots, n\}$.
+Here $\xi$ denotes by a sample point for simplicity and can be extended to a batch of data~\cite{li2014efficient}.
 Such a problem is traditionally solved under centralized optimization paradigms such as parameter servers \cite{li2014scaling}.
 Federated Learning (FL), which often has a central parameter server, enables massive edge computing devices to jointly learn a centralized model while keeping all local data localized~\cite{konevcny2015federated,mcmahan2017communication,konevcny2017stochastic,li2019federated,sahu2019federated}.
 As opposed to centralized optimization, decentralized optimization lets every worker node collaborate only with their neighbors by exchanging information.
 A typical decentralized algorithm works in this way: a node collects its neighbors' model parameters $\x$, takes a weighted average, and then performs a (stochastic) gradient descent to update its local parameters~\cite{lian2017can}.
 Decentralized optimization can outperform the centralized under specific settings \cite{lian2017can}.

 Decentralized optimization, as well as the centralized, suffers from high communication costs.
 The communication cost is the bottleneck of distributed optimization when the number of model parameters or the number of worker nodes are large.
 It is well known that deep neural networks have a large number of parameters.
 For example, ResNet-50 \cite{he2016deep} has 25 million parameters, so sending $\x$ through a computer network can be expensive and time-consuming.
 Due to modern big data and big models, a large number of worker nodes can be involved in distributed optimization, which further increases the communication cost.
-The situation can be exacerbated if the worker nodes in distributed learning are remotely connected, which is the case in edge computing and other types of distributed learning.
+The situation can be exacerbated if worker nodes in distributed learning are remotely connected, which is the case in edge computing and other types of distributed learning.